Carmine Chiappetta

-Carmine Soel Chiappetta (born 9 March 2003) is a Swiss professional footballer who plays as a forward for Swiss Super League club Winterthur, on loan from Basel.
+Carmine Soel Chiappetta (born 9 March 2003) is a Swiss professional footballer who plays as a forward for Swiss Challenge League club Schaffhausen on loan from Winterthur.

 Club career

 A youth academy graduate of Basel, Chiappetta made his professional debut on 21 November 2020 in a 2–1 league defeat against Young Boys.

 On 20 January 2022, Chiappetta was loaned to Winterthur until the summer of 2023.
+On 14 April 2023, Wintherthur exercised the option to make the transfer permanent and signed a long-term contract with Chiappetta.

+On 27 December 2024, Chiappetta agreed to join Schaffhausen on loan for the remainder of the 2024–25 season.

 International career

 Chiappetta is a current Swiss youth international.